 - The students benefit from the pottery wheel demonstration as it settles them and focuses their attention.
 To younger students, the transformation of a “lump of clay” into a bowl or cup seems like magic.
 The older students want to try it themselves.

-- There is not a pottery wheel demonstration for fused glass as the set-up and clean-up for the classes is time consuming.
+- There is not a pottery wheel demonstration for fused glass.

 - All of the student projects are returned to our studio, air dried to reduce the moisture content to an acceptable level and then fired in our kilns to a temperature of over 1000 degrees C. This firing process is a fundamental step in a pottery program.

-- The fused glass is fired in a kiln a various ramp hold temperatures.
-A handout is left with the teacher about a glass firing.
+- The fused glass is fired in a kiln at various ramp hold temperatures.

 - After firing, all projects are individually wrapped in paper and packed in a cardboard box for return to the school within 21 days, along with bags to carry them home.
 The bowl created during the pottery wheel demonstration is glazed and returned as a gift to the teacher.

 - The fired pieces can be finished by the students and will be a permanent keepsake and reminder of their learning experience.

 - Finishes and other options are offered at an additional cost.